 For Harry’s Birthday Cake, I decided to make it a double-layered cake with a bit of frosting in the middle.
 I posted my chocolate cake recipe a long time ago (you can find it here), but I’ll quickly go over the steps again.
 You don’t have to make a cake from scratch for this, but since I love to bake, I did.
 A box chocolate cake would work just as well.

-While the cake cool, make your frosting by combining 4 oz of softened butter with 4 oz of softened cream cheese until they are well mixed.
+While the cake cools, make your frosting.
+Combine 4 oz of softened butter with 4 oz of softened cream cheese until they are well mixed.
 Then add 2 cups of powdered sugar, a little at a time, until the frosting is creamy and smooth.

 Then stack the other cake on top of the frosting to hold them together and form a line of frosting in the middle.

 Once you have your cake covered with the pink frosting, you may want to give it a few minutes to set.
 Then use green writing gel to put the words on the cake.
-You can go book-style and write “Happy Birthday Harry” or movie-style (which I did) and spell it “Happee Birthdae Harry.”
+You can go book-style and write “Happy Birthday Harry” or movie-style and spell it “Happee Birthdae Harry.”

 And the wonderful thing about making this cake from Hagrid is that he is not well-known for his cooking and baking skills.
 So if the words don’t line up well or get larger and smaller, then you can claim it’s just Hagrid’s attempt at baking!

-- 2 cups flour
+- 2 cups all-purpose flour

-- 1 1/3 cups sugar
+- 1 1/3 cups granulated sugar

 - 1 tsp baking powder

 - 1/2 tsp baking soda

 - 1/2 cup butter